rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  Bitcoin is all that will matter, not its adoption by bureaucrats.

-In the long arch of history, the fiat system was birthed in 1971 although didn't really prove itself till years later.
+In the long arch of history, the modern fiat system is a mere blip as we transition from gold to true global money.
+This blip of modern fiat was birthed in 1971 although didn't really prove itself till a few years later.
-By the 1980s it was clearly working, and it was uncontested until 2009, until Bitcoin.
+By the 1980s it was ostensibly working, and it was uncontested until 2009, until Bitcoin.
 And in a sly roundabout
- way, Bitcoin has risen into prominence as an open source money, poised to supplant the USD petrodollar.
+ way, Bitcoin has risen into prominence as an open source global money, poised to supplant the USD petrodollar.
 And with every
  decade of it working, it inches